 For spring semester admission, all application materials must be received by October 1

-- Three letters of recommendation (preferably from art history professors).
-The application system will send your recommenders an email containing the instructions for submitting their letters to KU.
+Three letters of recommendation (preferably from art history professors).
+The application system will send your recommenders an email containing the instructions for submitting their letters once you have entered their contact information.

-- A statement of personal and educational interests and career objectives; not to exceed 750 words.
-Please address how the graduate program in Art History at KU would help you to achieve your goals.
+A statement of personal and educational interests and career objectives.
+Address how the graduate program/faculty in Art History at KU would help you to achieve your goals.
+Please do not exceed 750 words.

-- A writing sample, preferably from an art history course, of no more than 8-20 pages of text (not including the bibliography, endnotes, and images) that you feel best represents your research, writing, and critical thinking skills.
+A writing sample, preferably from an art history course that you feel best represents your research, writing, and critical thinking skills.
+Your text (not including the bibliography, endnotes, and images) should be between 10-20 pages.

-- Official transcripts, or copies of official transcripts, of all post-secondary education
+Official transcripts, or copies of official transcripts, from all post-secondary institutions

 To be considered for admission, an applicant must hold a bachelor's degree.
 The Office of Graduate Studies requires applicants, international or domestic, whose native language is not English to demonstrate English proficiency.
 Please review Graduate Admissions' English proficiency requirements for additional information.